serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 invoke test ...................
 Invoke test(s)
 ```

 To create a test to existing function, use `create test` command with parameter `-f` or `--function`.
 In this example project, there is already a function called `currentTime`.
-To create test stub for that, run `sls create test -f currentTime` and it should print out `Serverless: serverless-mocha-plugin: created test/currentTime.js`.
+To create test stub for that, run `sls create test -f currentTime` and it should print out `Serverless: serverless-mocha-plugin: created test/currentTime.js` as a result.

 Next, invoke the test by running `sls invoke test` and to output should be something like this: